daibeal/daibeal/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Engineering and Business Administration at [UPV - Polytechnic University of Valencia](https://www.upv.es/es).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Data Science, and Information Systems.\
-✍️ &nbsp;In my free time, I pursue Qunatum Computing and [Blog Writing](https://blog.andresbenites.es) as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Quantum Computing and [Blog Writing](https://blog.andresbenites.es) as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email [contact@andresbenites.es](mailto:contact@andresbenites.es?subject=Github%20Profile&body=Hi%20Andr%C3%A9s!%0D%0A%0D%0AI%20would%20like%20to%20send%20you%20a%20message!%0D%0A%0D%0A-%20Att%20(insert%20name)) I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Website](https://www.andresbenites.es) for more details about me.
 I'm open to feedback and suggestions!